Sports, education best in child development – Aiyepeku Edeoghon

 Twelve private and 12 public schools will be in attendance for the ground-breaking event.

-Speaking on the event, Coach Ndidi Edeoghon, Executive Trustee, Ambassadors Initiative of Youth Development & Conflict Resolution said “on that day, we will be launching the Sports Global Ambassadors Programme.
+Speaking on the event, Ndidi Edeoghon, (Coach Dd) Executive Trustee, Ambassadors Initiative of Youth Development & Conflict Resolution said “on that day, we will be launching the Sports Global Ambassadors Programme.
 This is an initiative that encourages a holistic approach to the total development of the child.”

 The initiative has caught the fancy of the Lagos State Sports Commission which views the programme in line with its policy on school sports development.